wonhee3472/Stellar_Classification/README.md

 ### Acknowledgements:

 The data released by the SDSS is under public domain.
-It's taken from the current data release RD17.
+It's taken from the current data release DR 17.

 More information about the license: http://www.sdss.org/science/image-gallery/